-You are allowed two (2) unexcused absences.
+You are allowed two (2) absences.
 If more than two absences occur, 2 points will be deducted from your participation grade for each additional absence.
-There are NO MAKE-UP ASSIGNMENTS FOR UNEXCUSED ABSENCES including those that occur on workshop and/performance days.
+There are NO MAKE-UP ASSIGNMENTS FOR ABSENCES, including those that occur on workshop and/performance days, so plan your schedule accordingly.
 Absences in excess of five (5) will result in a failing grade.